Galena Park Independent School District

 Galena Park Independent School District is a school district based in the Channelview CDP of unincorporated Harris County, Texas, United States.

 The district serves the city of Galena Park, about half of the city of Jacinto City, small portions of the city of Houston (including Fidelity and portions of the Northshore area), and unincorporated areas in Harris County (including the CDP of Cloverleaf and sections of the Channelview CDP).

 In 2009, the school district was rated "recognized" by the Texas Education Agency.

 Headquarters

 The district has its headquarters in a former Randall's building, located in the East Belt Shopping Center, a shopping center in the Channelview CDP of unincorporated Harris County, Texas, United States.

 Previously the district headquarters were located in Galena Park.

 School uniforms

-School uniforms are required at all Galena Park ISD elementary schools.
-In addition, all Galena Park ISD middle schools have adopted uniform dress policies as well.
+None of the schools have a specified dress code, though all schools, have a strict dress code policy.